TheFreeDuck/etherskies-v2/README.md

 # etherskies-v2

-Stockholm group 1 ChasAcademy SUVX25 Project
+Stockholm group 1 ChasAcademy SUVX25 Project.
+This project is under development and what the end product will be is unknown.

 ## Prerequisites